Man Kidnaps Woman, Takes Law Enforcement on High Speed Chase

 After the suspect almost hit several vehicles, the Florida Highway Patrol trooper found a safe area to conduct the PIT maneuver, which caused the suspect vehicle to lose control and run off of the roadway.

-Albert Chester McKinnie was taken into custody and booked into the Washington County Jail.
+Albert McKinnie, 36, of Fort Walton Beach was taken into custody and booked into the Washington County Jail.

-Investigators determined the victim was kidnaped from Fort Walton Beach earlier on Sunday and was held at gunpoint while McKinnie drove them around.

 He was charged with fleeing and eluding, carjacking with a firearm, possession of a firearm by a convicted felon, cocaine possession, grand theft auto.